 Additionally, numerous continuing education courses are offered at the Ashe Campus throughout the year.
 Examples include basic and advanced computers, welding, drafting, real estate, certified nursing assistant, cosmetology, phlebotomy, pharmacy technician, emergency medical training, and firefighter training.
 Courses are offered throughout Ashe County, both during day and evening hours.

 Adult High School and High School Equivalency preparatory classes are available to allow students to complete their high school education.
-The Ashe Campus also offers numerous adult basic education (ABE) courses and English as a Second Language courses on campus and at sites throughout the community.
+The Ashe Campus also offers numerous adult basic education (ABE) courses and English Language Acquisition (ELA) courses on campus and at sites throughout the community.